-Step 6: TELL EVERYONE
+Step 6: TELL EVERYONE/SOCIAL MEDIA

 The more you promote your fundraising page the better it will do.
 Here are the best ways to promote:

 Email everyone you know!
 Even if you haven’t spoken to them in years, you’ll be surprised at how many people will decide to donate when you ask.
-Remember to ask friends and family first (see Tip 2).
+Remember to ask friends and family first (see Step 2).